Zashiraa/GtsNuker/README.md

 13.You Can Either Change DisableEveryone To False Or True.
 It Depends On You
 14.Now Go To Termux And Do `node .`
 15.Now The Nuker Is Ready
-16.If You Have Any Problem In Setting Up The Nuker On Phone Then Refer To This Video: https://www.youtube.com/watch?v=rl5s_N8JkaQ
+16.If You Have Any Problem In Setting Up The Nuker On Phone Then Refer To This [Video](https://www.youtube.com/watch?v=rl5s_N8JkaQ)

 # Notes:
 1.Read COPYRIGHT.md Before Trying To Skid/Copy This Nuker